edimaudo/R-projects/README.md

 # R
-R data analysis, statstics, data analytics and shiny
+Using R to build machine learning, statistics and web applications.